open-telemetry/opentelemetry-go-instrumentation/README.md

 Automatic instrumentation should work on any Linux kernel above 4.4.

-This project supports the ARM platform.
+OpenTelemetry Go Automatic Instrumentation supports the arm64 architecture.
 However, there is no automated testing for this platform.
 Be sure to validate support on your own ARM based system.